LongLiveCHIEF/react-npm-automation/README.md

 This will search for any silent processes like `livereload` or `watch` and end them, so they can be started back up on the configured ports.

+### Testing & Linting

+Testing and Linting will automatically run on each save, of a `./src` or `./test` file if you have run any version of the start or watch commands.
+However, if you want to run testing manually, simply type into the command line:

+    npm test

+This will first lint, and then execute tests.
+If you wish only to lint, enter:

+    npm run lint

 ***